Imagine creating the "next big thing".

 |Annual Student Enrollment||Graduation Data|

-Program educational objectives describe what graduates are expected to attain within a few years after graduation.
-Three to five years after matriculation, graduates of our Bachelors of Science in Computer Engineering program will be:
+Within five years after graduation, graduates of our Bachelors of Science in Computer Engineering program shall:

 Students who complete the Bachelor of Science in computer engineering will have: